SAP/clustersecret-operator/README.md

 When reconciling this object, the operator will ensure that an according regular `Secret` with the same name (`my-secret`) exists in all namespaces matching the provided label selector.

+## Documentation

-More documentation can be found [here](https://sap.github.io/clustersecret-operator).
+The project's documentation can be found here: [https://sap.github.io/clustersecret-operator](https://sap.github.io/clustersecret-operator).
+The API reference is here: [https://pkg.go.dev/github.com/sap/clustersecret-operator](https://pkg.go.dev/github.com/sap/clustersecret-operator).

 ## Support, Feedback, Contributing